The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 Why do you absolutely need a capstone project?

-• Real-world application: A genuine business scenario (customer churn, inventory optimisation, employee turnover)
+• Real-world application: A genuine business scenario (customer churn, inventory optimization, employee turnover)

 • Your unique methodology: How you approached the problem differently